the-argus/func-godot-lightpass/README.md

 project's folder.
 Then, open or reload godot, and navigate to AssetLib > Plugins, and enable the addon by pressing the check mark.

+Find your FGD file resource, and add `res://addons/func-godot-lightpass/func_godot_lightpass_fgd.tres` as a base FGD file.

-In any scene where you have a `FuncGodotMap`, you can now add (as children to the map node):
+In any scene where you have a `FuncGodotMap` with the edited FGD file, you can now add (as children to the map node):

 - `FGLOmniLight`
 - `FGLSpotLight`